united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/_index.md

 For example, the timestamp is an easy way to avoid errors by making each message idempotent (can be safely processed multiple times without changing the result).
-Each message in a tag is made completely unique by its timestamp, which is critical because messages are sent using "at least once" semantics, which can lead to duplicates.
+Each data point associated with a tag is made completely unique by its timestamp, which is critical because messages are sent using "at least once" semantics, which can lead to duplicates.
 With idempotency, duplicate messages are ignored, ensuring that each message is only stored once in the database.